Approximating Fixpoints of Approximated Functions: Conclusion

 \section{Conclusion}

-We made several numerical experiments that are detailed in \Cref{se:experiments}.
-For unknown functions the outcome can be summarized as follows: in terms of precision, the results are comparable to ``resetting'', where -- for some $n$ -- we perform the iteration from $0$ with the current approximation $f_n$.
-Compared to our suggested form of iteration, resetting has the disadvantage that the results vary highly with the quality of the current approximation and that intermediate results are not available.

-\paragraph{Related Work.} There has been a significant amount of research on convergence properties of Mann iterations \cite{b:iterative-approximation-fixed-points} of non-expansive maps.
-However, most of the existing literature deals with the undampened case and only a single function $f$, i.e.\ with the scheme defined by
+\paragraph{Related Work.} There has been a significant amount of research on convergence properties of Mann iterations of non-expansive maps.
+However, most of the existing literature deals with the undampened case and only a single function $f$, i.e., with a scheme defined by $x_{n+1} = \alpha_n x_n + (1-\alpha_n)f(x_n)$.

-It is known \cite{borwein_reich_shafrir_1992} that in every Banach space and for every non-expansive $f$ with at least one fixpoint this scheme produces a sequence which is $f$-asymptotically regular (i.e.\ $\|x_n - f(x_n)\| \to 0$) for all parameter sequences $(\alpha_n)$ with $\sum (1-\alpha_n) = \infty$.
+It is known \cite{borwein_reich_shafrir_1992} that in every Banach space and for every non-expansive $f$ with at least one fixpoint this scheme produces a sequence which is $f$-as\-ymp\-tot\-i\-cal\-ly regular (i.e.\ $\|x_n - f(x_n)\| \to 0$) for all parameter sequences $(\alpha_n)$ with $\sum (1-\alpha_n) = \infty$.
 In general the sequence does not need to converge.
-(Weak) convergence is shown under additional assumptions on the map $f$ and/or the surrounding space in various places (see for example \cite{REICH1979274,b:iterative-approximation-fixed-points}).
+(Weak) convergence is shown under additional assumptions on the map $f$ and/or the surrounding space in various places (see for example \cite{REICH1979274,b:iterative-approximation-fixed-points,alma99371219572606441}).

 Dampened versions similar to ours have been considered in \cite{KIM200551} where the authors show convergence to a fixpoint under strong additional assumptions on the parameter sequences in a uniformly smooth Banach space and in \cite{Yao2008StrongCO} where convergence is shown for more general parameter sequences in Hilbert spaces.